 Matplotlib is a library for plotting different histograms.
-In Potku, the library was used for the plotting of ToF-E histograms, elemental losses histograms, energy spectrum histograms, as well as ToF fitting and calibration histograms.

-numpy and scipy mathematical libraries were used for some mathematical operations.

-PyQT is a Python binding for the GUI library Qt.
-The entire Potku tion, and were used for many purposes throughout the source code.
-These libraries include re for regular expressions, os.path for managing directories, logging for logging, math for mathematical functions, confignarser for managing configurations, subprocess for invoking the external C components, platform for determining what operating system the application is currently running on, and csv for importing data from file.
+In Potku, the li- brary was used for the plotting of ToF-E histograms, elemental losses histograms, energy spectrum histograms, as well as ToF fitting and calibration histograms. numpy and scipy mathematical libraries were used for some mathe- matical operations. РуQТ is a Python binding for the GUI library Qt .
+The entire Potku GUI was developed with PyQt, safe for histograms, which were plotted with Matplotlib and placed inside Qt widgets.
+Python libraries are the standard libraries that come with a Python installa- tion, and were used for many purposes throughout the source code.
+These libraries include re for regular expressions, os.path for managing directories, logging for logging, math for mathematical functions, configparser for managing con- figurations, subprocess for invoking the external C compo- nents, platform for determining what operating system the application is currently running on, and csv for importing data from file.
+Reinhardt icons are a set of icons [6] used in Potku.
+The icons are licensed under LGPL.